-A wastewater treatment plant that serves 1,800 households includes several mechanical and biological wastewater treatment facilities.
+A german wastewater treatment plant with a capacity of 1,800 households includes several mechanical and biological wastewater treatment facilities.

 The mechanical treatment consists of a screening system and an aerated circular grit trap.
 The biological treatment is carried out in a combi-tank (biological treatment stage outside, secondary clarifier-settler basin inside).

 The plant also includes facilities for the removal of nitrogen which is carried out by intermittent nitrification/denitrification.
 In addition, the plant also has a static sludge thickener.
 The activated sludge, which has been formed in the biological treatment stage through the growth of microorganisms, slowly separates via gravity in the secondary clarifier basin.